lukhanyoThando/Smart-tv-app/README.md

 This projected was booted up in the latest awesome React framework (Next js).

+# To Run App use : npm run dev

 This project consists of :
  1. Header Nav-bar
  2. Sidebar that can be toggled (active and inactive)